Forecast: Partly sunny, breezy today

 Forecasters expect another round of minor coastal flooding along southern shores of Nassau County and western Suffolk.

-Look for winds Tuesday from the west-northwest of 15 to 25 mph, gusting to 40 mph, said Rich Hoffman, News 12 Long Island meteorologist.
+Look for winds Tuesday from the west-northwest of 15 to 25 mph, gusting to 40 mph, said News 12 Long Island meteorologist Rich Hoffman.

 In addition, forecasters expect another round of minor coastal flooding along southern shores of Nassau County and western Suffolk, with a coastal flood advisory in place from 10 a.m. to 3 p.m.
 Suffolk’s southeastern shores could also see localized minor coastal flooding.